AscheScheer/discord-music-bot/README.md

-# try make Discord Music Bot with Blackbox.ai
+# Try make Discord Music Bot with Blackbox.ai
+# *Got lot of error lol

 This is a Java Discord bot that can play music from YouTube or Spotify URLs using JDA and LavaPlayer.
 The bot is built as a Maven project and packaged as a fat .jar file for easy deployment on a VPS.